 We find kids who need us through our multi-disciplinary professional network, which includes the following: schools, churches, Child Advocacy Centers, juvenile justice programs, pediatricians, nurses, therapists, social workers, and teachers.

 Michelle was hooked the minute she set foot in NOCAC and understood what they do.
-She asked if teenagers came through the NOCAC; it turned out that about 100 teens per year are served there.
+She asked if teenagers came through the NOCAC; it turned out that over 100 teens per year are served there.
 She asked what those kids need most.
 The answer humbled her forever: they need new clothes.

 NOCAC conducts forensic interviews after an abusive event, and often must confiscate the clothes a kid is wearing for DNA evidence.
 For teenagers, this can be devastating.
 So Listen to Kids was born when Michelle started shopping for teens & building up a free, new, clothing closet at NOCAC.

 Since then, we’ve:

 - delivered dry goods to kids living on their own during COVID-19